• About Us

 Sunday

 A seven-year SqSm graduate informed our staff she made the Dean’s List at Drexel University.
-We hugged her and told her she'd also been accepted to a summer internship at ABC News in NYC through the Squash and Education Alliance.
+After giving her a huge hug, we smiled and told her she'd also just been accepted to a summer internship at ABC News in NYC through the Squash +Education Alliance.

 Monday